Tanainan/statcheck/R/TC_checkRMSEA_explanation.md

       CRMSEA <- unlist(CRMSEA[!is.na(CRMSEA)])
 ```

-1. In case that the number of RMSEA retrieved and the number of chi2 retrieve are not the same (due to having a longer report and RMSEA value is too far apart from the RMSEA keyword), we try to collect the RMSEA again with more characters allowed in the string.
+1. In case that the number of RMSEA extracted and the number of chi2 get are not the same (due to having a longer report and RMSEA value is too far apart from the RMSEA keyword), we try to collect the RMSEA again with more characters allowed in the string.

 ``` r
 if (length(CRMSEA) != length(CChi2)){